Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Computation of an example

 \subsection{Simple decomposition of KS variety}

 First, we fix the isomorphism $\varphi$ in Equation (\ref{eq varphi}).
 By Lemma \ref{lem glueCl}, it is enough to fix similar isomorphisms of $\QQ$-algebras for the indecomposible sublattices $U$, $U(2)$ and $D_4(-1)$ of $T$.
+We will abuse notation and also call these isomorphisms $\varphi$.
 We will apply the Fundamental Lemma for Clifford algebras.

 First let us consider the lattice $U(n)$ for $n = 1,2$.
 Let $\chave{f_1,f_2}$ be generators of the lattice $U(n)$ such that the associated symmetric bilinear form is given by the matrix

 Then the linear map $\varphi$ determined by